 top of page

-Depression affects around one in 10 people, which presents itself in people differently and has a variety of symptoms and causes of problems with your health, relationships and well-being.
-The low mood which characterises depression is not the same as just having a bad day.
-Sufferers of depression often have to cope with a wide range of emotions and physical effects, which impact day-to-day life the approach used at our clinic is a variety of therapeutic techniques that combines psycho-dynamic psychotherapy with hypnotherapy.
+Depression affects around one in 10 people.
+It presents itself differently in individuals and has a variety of symptoms and causes problems with health, relationships, and overall well-being.
+The low mood that characterizes depression is not the same as just having a bad day.
+People suffering from depression often have to cope with a wide range of emotions and physical effects that impact day-to-day life.
+At our clinic, we use a variety of therapeutic techniques that combine psychodynamic psychotherapy with hypnotherapy.

 What causes depression

-People with depression may have frequent stomach problems, such as nausea, bloating, diarrhoea, or constipation.
+Additionally, individuals with depression may experience gastrointestinal symptoms, such as frequent stomach problems including nausea, bloating, diarrhea, or constipation.

 Immunity